hexadec/Quantum/README.md

 > It's main purpose is to enable testing to everyone, even on the go.
 > Since this app is only an emulator, it can show the position of the qubits on the bloch sphere.
-> This app will also show the matrix and vector representations of the states and operators in a straightforward way.
+> This app can also show the vector representations of the states in a straightforward way.
 > The limit is only the computing power of your device!

 ### About the backend
 > The app uses a home-made backend written entirely in Java.
 Since the app does not use
 > Qiskit, no such functionality is included.
-Scripts cannot be run, however, it is coming soon!
+Scripts cannot be run, however, it is planned!

 ### Main features

-- At most 10 qubits
+- 10 qubits
 - Gates with at most 4 qubits
 - Parallel processing (1-64 threads)
 - Extremely high number of shots (up to 2^20)
-- Lots of predefined gates
+- Numerous predefined gates
+- Users can define custom gates
-- Get results immediately
+- Get results immediately &rarr; No queues, everything is done locally
-- Export results
+- Export results as .csv
 - Import / Export gate sequence & Export as OpenQASM
 - Show bloch sphere
 - Display the final state-vector of the system
+- Graph the probability distribution

 ### Predefined Gates
 ##### Single Qubit
 - Hadamard
 - Pauli-X/Y/Z
-- S-gate (π/2 phase shift)
-- T-gate (π/4 phase shift)
+- S-gate, T-gate (π/2 & π/4 phase shift)
 - √NOT
 - Identity
 - U3